I had been looking forward to Koh Lanta for a long time.

 “Sorry, your minivan is on its way but it’s been delayed.”
+A, err, promising update.
 Great.
 More waiting.

 At 8am, we were finally headed off to Lanta, and two hours later we were dropped off somewhere presumably outside Krabi to make a transfer.
-Half the people from Surat Thani were already there, and again each destination was called up and we were last.
-We chatted to space cat guy and by the time we set off again we were already talking about staying in the same place.
+Half the people from Surat Thani were already there from their respective buses, and again each destination was called up and we were last.
+We chatted to Space Cat guy and by the time we set off again we were already talking about staying in the same hostel on Koh Lanta.

 We stopped to pick up a few people in Krabi too, including a really fun Canadian girl, and the last leg of the journey had finally begun.

-I wasn’t sure when we arrived in Lanta.
+I wasn’t sure what to think when we arrived in Lanta.
 We were dropped off in the main town of Ban Saladan, which luckily is where I had booked our hostel, and everything seemed a little run down with not much order.
 And everything was so quiet.

 Oh, and the first thing we saw was this sign.
 Having just missed a tsunami scare in Phi Phi by a couple of days, this was exactly what we wanted to see!

-We had a quick wander around and although it was low season and a lot of places were shut, there was still a plethora of cute cafés and restaurants.
-Then Boris (space cats!) turned up at our hostel and decided to stay with us.
+We took a quick wander around the tiny town and although it was low season and a lot of places were shut, there was still a plethora of cute cafés and restaurants.
+Then Boris (Space Cats!) turned up at our hostel and decided to stay with us.

 The following day we were up bright and early to explore properly on our bike.
 Boris was nowhere to be seen, but it meant we could go where we wanted and stop where we liked – and there were a lot of places to stop!